acaceresg1/Twitter_Analysis_Ukraine_War/README.md

 Term II group project for Modern Data Architectures for Big Data II class at IE university - part of the Masters in Business Analytics and Big Data program.

 The first goal is to build a big data pipeline using all the technologies reviewed during both Modern Data Architectures for Big Data I & II subjects.
-The architecture goes from the ingestion part using NiFi, the storage using HDFS, the processing part using Hadoop and some of its tools available, and finally to the serving using MariaDB.
+The architecture goes from the ingestion part using NiFi, the storage using HDFS, the processing part using Hadoop and some of its tools available, and finally the serving using MariaDB.

-The second project goal is to analyze using the architecture created a bulk of tweets regarding the Ukraine War as a social media that could be the perfect tool for spreading (mis)information.
+The second project goal is to analyze, using the architecture created, a bulk of tweets regarding the Ukraine War as a social media could be the perfect tool for spreading (mis)information.
 Russia has a powerful propaganda machine so it is important to uncover false or illegal information to prevent fake information and to ban/block extreme users.

 For the bulk analysis was performed an initial EDA, a graphing algorithm, and machine learning algorithms to predict verified accounts.